aggie2411/110920-pt-phase-2-project/README.md

 ## Data Understanding

 King County is the most expensive County in Washington and home to some of the most expensive homes in the United States.
 Within King County there is a big variation in property prices, but as can be seen from the map which represents each Zip Code in Washington and its average house price, the most expensive (dark red) are near Bellevue, Mercer Island and Medina.
-Like everywhere else in the world, location matters..
+Like everywhere else in the world, location matters..I will create a feature that defines the minimum distance to 4 expensive areas in King County.

 ![graph1](./images/zip_house_price.PNG)